lbo462/course-notes/tcp/tcp.md

 ### QUIC, not QUICK 🍟

-QUIC is a new transport layer developed by Google released in 2012 and made public in 2013.
+QUIC is a transport layer developed by Google released in 2012 and made public in 2013.
 QUIC workarounds the Internet ossification by implementing itself at the user level over UDP.

 QUIC integrates the classic TCP congestion control, with Selective ACKs.
 But it does way more than that.

 It integrates TLS in the TCP three-ways-handshake to reduce the connection delays.
-The drawback it that it requires every TCP traffic to integrate TLS, even when not necessary.
+The drawback is that it requires every TCP traffic to integrate TLS, even when not necessary.

 QUIC defines a __connection ID__ instead of the TCP socket, allowing a user to switch its connection between IP addresses and network interfaces, which was impossible with the TCP socket bounded to an address and interface.
 This also allows resuming a previous connection.